Assimilation to a new community is often the most confounding part of a move.

 Find your old friends in your new place

-Assimilation to a new community goes better if you can find folks who share your interests.
+Assimilation into a new community goes better if you can find folks who share your interests.

-Consider such spots as a church, scouts, music, soccer, gym, or reading groups.
+Consider spots such as a church, scouts, music, soccer, the gym, or reading groups.

 See my post here about finding a new church.